brunch/brunch-guide/content/en/chapter02-getting-started.md

 Let’s start exploring everything you need to know to happily use Brunch in your own projects, be they new ones or legacy codebases.

-Just like other tools in this space (and like a truckload of other tools these days), Brunch is **based on Node and gets installed through `npm`**.
+Just like other tools in this space (and like a truckload of other tools these days), Brunch is **based on [Node.js](https://nodejs.org/) and gets installed through [npm](https://www.npmjs.com/)**.
 You can install it globally, so as to be able to use the `brunch` command from anywhere:

 ```sh
 npm install -g brunch